codefresh-io/docs.codefresh.io/_docs/getting-started/faq.md

 A. Pricing is per concurrent build.
 In practice this means how many pull requests you can process *at the same time*.
 See the [pricing page](https://codefresh.io/pricing/) for more details.

 **Q. Is there a pay as you go model?**
 A. We are always considering new pricing options.
 The pay as you go model has flaws as well.
 One of the big selling points of Codefresh is the different types of caches we employ in order to speed up builds.
 When a company charges for build minutes, it has no further motivation to cut down on build times.
 Several CI solutions offer no caching mechanisms, forcing you to download application dependencies on each build.
-Please contact us to discuss about pricing.
+Please contact us to discuss about pricing if this is your main blocker from adopting Codefresh.

 **Q. How does the user limit work?**
 A. Unlike other CI solutions, the user limit in Codefresh plan does **not** refer to committers.
 It simply mentions how many people